Airport Operator's Guide to UAS

 - How long will the operation take place?

-Once again, permission to operate on or near an airport is not needed from the airport operator.
-But by asking the above questions, and gathering as much information about the operation as possible, we can help keep everyone on the ground and in the sky safe.
+To reiterate the guidance above, permission to operate a UAS on or near an airport is not required from the airport operator, however by asking the questions above, and by gathering as much information about the operation as possible, airport operators can help keep everyone on the ground and in the sky safe.